Hamming Code Calculator: Unlock Error Detection Made Easy

 To calculate parity bits in Hamming code, follow these steps:

-• Determine the number of bits in the message.
+• parity of Determine bits the message.

-2^p ≥ m + p + 1, where p = parity bits and m = data bits.
+• Calculate the parity of the following ≥ m + p + 1, p parity bits m data bits.

-• Place the parity bits at positions that are powers of 2 (1, 2, 4, 8, etc.).
+• Place parity bits positions that are powers of 2 (1, 2, 4, 8, etc.).

-• Calculate each parity bit using even parity.
+• Calculate each parity parity.

 This method ensures accurate error detection and correction.